3 simple steps to lose weight as fast as possible. Read now

 We look at both sides of the argument and strive to be objective, unbiased, and honest.

-Last updated on May 12, 2023, and last reviewed by an expert on November 5, 2021.
+Last updated on February 3, 2026, and last reviewed by an expert on February 1, 2026.

-Herbal teas have been around for centuries.
+Herbal teas have been around for centuries, used as natural remedies long before modern medicine existed.

 1. Chamomile tea